farazmsiddiqi/symplify/doc/Database Design.md

 # Indexing
 ## Query 1
 Here is our analysis before indexing.
-There is an index seen here because we have a foriegn key:
+There is an index seen here because we have a foreign key:
 ![Before Index](beforeidx.png)

 Here is our analysis after adding an index on Symptom trackable_name.
 We noticed that we were querying for many trackable_names such as Nausea and other Symptoms so we decided to index on the trackable_name to make diagnosis lookup faster.
 Now, the query only needs to look in this attribute instead of a full table.
 We saw a decrease in the upperbound table scan time as a result.
 That being said, this index did not have much effect on the overall querying time.